NeuroTechX/ntx_slack_archive/introductions.md

  >tahiltonjr I'm interested in your project!
 I think hypnosis has untapped potential, I also see lots of untested claims about hypnosis too.

+7/28/2017 2:05 PM

+ **tahiltonjr** :

+ >Exactly... my thoughts for this project.
+Hypnosis relies on mostly visual clues while a lot is assumed when in fact, I believe it could benefit both the client and the hypnotherapist to know without a doubt the ultimate way to benefit the client through the knowledge behind the exact point the client is most available.
+I'll send you a link to join us if you like.